telvarost/UniTweaksTelsAddons-StationAPI/README.md

 * Ability for pigs to drop mushrooms
 * Ability to milk squids
 * Ability to disable colored sheep spawning
+* Allow player crafting grid (2x2 grid) to be used as inventory slots

 ## Installation using Prism Launcher